oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

-  * If set to `CommitUpdateAndRoll` and any non-dynamic changes are detected, then all changes will be committed, dynamic changes will take effect immediately, the domain will automatically restart (roll), and non-dynamic changes will take effect on each pod once the pod restarts.
+  * If set to `CommitUpdateAndRoll` and any non-dynamic changes are detected, then all changes will be committed, dynamic changes will take effect immediately, the domain will automatically restart (roll), and non-dynamic changes will take effect on each pod after the pod restarts.

 {{% notice note %}}
 When updating a domain with non-dynamic MBean changes with